 The Flight Safety Foundation, an industry-sponsored group that researches aviation, analyzed airline data and estimated that approximately 243,000 people are injured each year in the 27,000 ramp accidents and incidents that occur every year.
 This means that there is about one ramp accident or incident per every 1,000 departures worldwide every year.
 The injury rate was 9 per 1,000 departures.
 These accidents affect airport operations and result in employee injuries, as well as damage aircraft, facilities and ground-support equipment.

 Sadly, Ostang’s fall from the jet bridge could have been prevented.
 The Occupational Safety and Health Administration’s fall protection standard requires that fall protection be provided at elevations of four feet in general industry workplaces and six feet in the construction industry.
 Falls are one of the leading causes of worker deaths.
-Eliminating fall injury and fatality rates requires the implementation of effective fall prevention and protection measures, and the education of workers to improve the work safety culture.

 The NBC News story cited is “American Airlines Mechanic Killed in Accident at Dallas/Fort Worth International Airport